saikpend/Pendli_assignment02/README.md

  ***

+ ## Quotes

- >"But I am very poorly today&very stupid&I hate everybody&everything.One lives only to make blunders." -Charles Darwin
+ >"But I am very poorly today&very stupid&I hate everybody&everything.One lives only to make blunders." -*Charles Darwin*
  >
- >"Everything is hard before it is easy." -Johann Wolfgang Von Goethe
+ >"Everything is hard before it is easy." -*Johann Wolfgang Von Goethe*

  ----